 A popular place to visit, Conwy Castle should also be on your list of must-dos.

-Built in the 1280s, the Castle is now in ruins but is still a very large building to walk through and learn about the history of the area.
+Built in the 1280s, the Castle is now in ruins but is still a large building that can be walked through to learn about the area’s history.

 It also makes a beautiful backdrop at sunset for photography enthusiasts.